The tour from May 29 to June 3 is fully booked

 The maintenance of historical organs was not possible without the support of the Dutch government (“monument care” department) who has gives for years important financial support and protection by law.
 However restorations always faced delays due to lack of funds, this situation became much worse in the last years, due to the economical situation, combined with an increasing secularisation.
 In the future the role of non-government organisations like cultural private funds and sponsoring will become more and more important.

-From 2005 to 2011 organ tours were organised to several famous Dutch organs, such as Alkmaar, Amsterdam, Haarlem, Leiden, Rotterdam, Purmerend, Harderwijk, Amersfoort, Zwolle, Kampen, Zutphen, Utrecht, Bolsward, Leens, Nijkerk and ‘s Hertogenbosch.
-In 2010 the region Groningen was subject with visits to historical organs in this ‘organ garden of Europe’.
+From 2005 to 2016 organ tours were organised to several famous Dutch organs, such as Alkmaar, Amsterdam, Haarlem, Leiden, Rotterdam, Purmerend, Harderwijk, Amersfoort, Zwolle, Kampen, Zutphen, Utrecht, Bolsward, Leens, Nijkerk and ‘s Hertogenbosch.
+In 2010 and 2015 the region Groningen was subject with visits to historical organs in this ‘organ garden of Europe’.

 Beside many local Organists, two professional young Dutch players are regularly cooperating with Dutch Organ Tours: Rien Donkersloot and Arjen Leistra.
 Both studied at the Rotterdam Conservatory.
 For information visit their website’s: www.riendonkersloot.nl and www.arjenleistra.nl